liferay/liferay-screens/ios/Documentation/LoginWidget.md

-# LoginWidget for iOS (Auth module)
+# LoginWidget for iOS

 ## Important note
 __This product is under heavy development and most of the features aren't ready to be used in production.
-It's public just in order to allow developers to preview the technology.__
+It's public, following our Open Source philosophy, in order to allow developers to preview the technology and contribute with feedback, ideas and bug fixes.__

 ## Features
 - Authenticate users against Liferay Portal user management.
-- Three different authentication methods are supported:
+- Supports the following three authentication methods:
 	- Email address
 	- Screen name
 	- User id